Fishing reel: Centrepin reel

 Fly reels are normally manual, single-action designs.
-Rotating a handle on the side of the reel rotates the spool which retrieves the line, usually at a 1:1 ratio (i.e., one complete revolution of the handle equals one revolution of the spool).
-Fly reels are one of the simplest reels and have far fewer parts than a spinning reel.
-The larger the fish the more important the reel becomes.
-On the outside of the reel there are two levels of knobs these are the spool release and the drag adjustment.
+Rotating a handle on the side of the reel rotates the spool, which retrieves the line, usually at a 1:1 ratio (i.e., one complete revolution of the handle equals one revolution of the spool).
+Fly reels are among the simplest reels and have far fewer parts than a spinning reel.
+The larger the fish, the more important the reel becomes.
+On the outside of the reel there are two main controls: the spool release and the drag adjustment.